Aircloak/aircloak/README.md

 Please consult the [wiki](https://github.com/Aircloak/org/wiki/admin::Useful-tips-and-tricks) for help on how to enable the proxy.
 To use the HTTP Proxy you need to uncomment and environmental flag in the deployment script.
-It is important that restart the unicorn process afterwards.
+It is important to restart the unicorn process afterwards.
 Otherwise it believes it needs to use a proxy, and cannot communicate with the buildserver.

 # Role in the greater picture